mischa-s/wiha/src/pages/play/index.md

 ---
 templateKey: play-page
 title: Overview
-intro:
 description: >-
   There are lots of opportunities to play hockey:

   - Tuesday Evening: Bear league - for players who are just starting out (registration required)

   - Wednesday Evening (18:15): Scrimmage - come one, come all!

   - Saturday Morning: Womens only hockey - all other hockey is mixed gender

   - Sunday Evening:  Frozen Fours League - a slightly faster league for players with at least 1 or 2 years experience (registration required)
-  heading: The board
 ---
-The Wellington Ice Hockey Association ice hockey leagues and programs and is run by a volunteer board.